aringlis/so_helpers/README.md

 # so_helpers
-Some helper functions to analyse Solar Orbiter data, especially the SPICE instrument
+Some helper functions to analyse Solar Orbiter data, especially the SPICE instrument.